 It secretly paid illegal paramilitary groups that brutally killed labor rights activists from the village.
 Farmers were forced to sell their lands at bargain prices, so the palm oil firm could plant commercial monoculture crops on plantations the size of my mother country’s capital, Brussels.

-This was Corporate Social Irresponsibility at its worst.
+Irresponsible business practices fuelled by bad consumer choices.
 I had seen it before, but this time, enough was enough.

 Shifting the focus to business for good